 Earplugs - How to find the right hearing protection?

-The appropriate form of hearing protection varies according to the wearer’s ear and the area of application
+The appropriate form of hearing protection varies according to the wearer’s ear and the area of application.
+Here are some factors to consider when choosing hearing protection:

 • Wearing period